 It is common for many women to have one breast that is slightly larger than the other.
 Healthy changes in breast size or shape can also occur during menstruation and pregnancy.
-However, if you begin to experience a significant difference in size or shape, that develops in one breast only, it can be a sign that a breast cancer is present.
+However, if you begin to experience a significant difference in size or shape that develops in one breast only, it can be a sign that breast cancer is present.

 Having the sensations of warmth in the breast or even a mild irritation can be a sign of inflammatory breast cancer.
 Be mindful, too, of an ongoing itchy feeling as well.
 If you experience any exterior redness or irritation, as well as internal warming or irritation, contact your primary physician.

 If you notice your skin has a flaky or scaly appearance, or maybe even presents with general inflammation, you should contact your doctor.
 Healthy breast skin is typically smooth, so any noticeable variation can be a symptom of an underlying issue.

 As mentioned previously, healthy breast skin is typically smooth.
 You may notice changes in your skin that are entirely normal, as a part of the aging process.
 However, if you find yourself developing a rash or experience a dimpling on your breast, it's worth mentioning to your doctor.
 Some skin-related effects of breast cancer include this type of puckering appearance, much like a golf ball or orange peel.

 Nipple discharge can be a sign of breast cancer.
 If you are pregnant or postpartum, milk leaks are very normal.
 However, if you are not and begin to experience a colored discharge, reach out to your primary physician.